yiy013079/cse15l-lab-reports/LabReport3.md

 ```
 command:
 ```
-grep -o "can" written_2/travel_guides/berlitz1/HistoryIndia.txt
+grep -o "Hong Kong.*" written_2/travel_guides/berlitz1/HandRHongKong.txt
 ```
 output:
 ```
-can
-can
-can
-can
-can
-can
-can
-can
-can
-can
-can
-can
-can
+Hong Kong has some of the most luxurious hotels in the Hong Kong hotels
+Hong Kong Hotel Reservation Center at the
+Hong Kong dollars, based on double

 ```
 3. -rl: Searches recursively through subdirectories and returns only the names of the files that contain the pattern.
-This is very useful because it can search the directory and txt, and return just the file name.
+This is very useful because it can search the all the text file contain in the directory, and return just the file name.

 command:
 ```